-Our values help define our character, lifestyle, approach and how we operate each and every day.
+Our values help define our character, lifestyle, approach, and how we operate each and every day.
 These abstract ideals ultimately drive our actions at work and at home, giving a shared sense of unity and alignment among coworkers and peers.

 To determine if a company’s values match yours, it’s critical to know what your personal values are to start.
 From there, you can browse a company website or social media pages to gather an idea about what ideals are most important to them.
 Sometimes, values are explicitly mentioned and other times, they are inferred.

-If you want first-hand insight about a company’s values, feel free to inquire about them during the interview.
+If you want first-hand insight into a company’s values, feel free to inquire about them during the interview.
 Your interviewer will more than likely give you an insider perspective about the company ideals they can personally attest to.

 How is success measured?